Ammar-nasr13/CSS-tutorials/README.md

 **Notes** ➡️ *identifiers*

-- start with letter only. ( a to z )
+- start with letter only. ( a to z - A to Z)
 - don't start with number or symbols. ( 1,2,3 .... , @ ,# , _ ....)
 - don't start with underscore.
 - styles => case type => kabab case